 Do not forget to change the

 my_admin_passwd to something more secure and adjust the

 To run odoo as a service we need to create a

 Open your text editor and paste the following lines:

 [Unit] Description=Odoo11 Requires=postgresql.service After=network.target postgresql.service [Service] Type=simple SyslogIdentifier=odoo11 PermissionsStartOnly=true User=odoo Group=odoo ExecStart=/opt/odoo/odoo11-venv/bin/python3 /opt/odoo/odoo11/odoo-bin -c /etc/odoo11.conf StandardOutput=journal+console [Install] WantedBy=multi-user.target

-Notify systemd that we created a new unit file and start the Odoo service by executing:
+Notify systemd that a new unit file is created and start the Odoo service by executing:

 sudo systemctl daemon-reload sudo systemctl start odoo11

-You can check the service status with the the following command:
+Check the service status with the following command:

 sudo systemctl status odoo11